Volunteering & Paid vacancies

 What we offer you:

-• Introduction in FairMail and guidance in your tasks by our local manager.
+• Introduction in FairMail and guidance in your tasks by our local manager(s).

 About the FairMail teenagers

-The kids you will work come from different places: in Peru some of them live in a boys home for ex street children called Mundo de Ninos (www.mundodeninos.org).
+The kids you will work come from different places: some of them live in a boys home for ex street children called Mundo de Ninos (www.mundodeninos.org).
 Others live in El Milagro, a poor part of Trujillo near a garbage dump.
-In India the teenagers are from the lowest social classes, they live in a poor part of town.
-For more about the teenagers see The Photographers on the home page.
+For more about the teenagers see the photographers page on our website.